 When you enroll in the University of Tasmania Design Program, you can take advantage of the school’s interactive studios.

-If you ask our team, the most enticing offering of their program is you get to design projects for real clients.
-Through this, the learners can gain actual industry experience as they learn to master the craft.
+The most enticing offering of their program is you get to design projects for real clients.
+Through this, you can gain actual industry experience as you learn to master the craft.

 6. Rosewood Studio in Canada